This is a guest post by Ben Garfinkel. We revised it slightly, at his request, on February 9, 2019.

 - Let’s suppose, as the original post does, that increasing computing power is currently one of the main drivers of progress in creating more capable systems.
 Then — barring any major changes to the status quo — it seems like we should expect progress to slow down pretty soon and we should expect to be underwhelmed by how far along we are when the slowdown hits.

-Although this contrarian interpretation isn’t necessarily the correct one, I do find it plausible.
-At minimum, it shows that we shouldn’t be too quick to accept the OpenAI data as evidence for dramatically more capable systems coming soon.23
+These reasons certainly might exist.3 Still, whatever the case may be, I think we should not be too quick to interpret the OpenAI data as evidence for dramatically more capable systems coming soon.4

 Thank you to Danny Hernandez and Ryan Carey for comments on a draft of this post.